 |Average Collection Period

-Based on the Receivables Turnover Ratio, this estimates the collection period in days.
-Calculated as 365 divided by the Receivables Turnover Ratio
+Based on the Receivables Turnover, this estimates the collection period in days.
+Calculated as 365 divided by the Receivables Turnover

 A low turnover rate may point to overstocking, obsolescence, or deficiencies in the product line or marketing effort.

-Generally, a higher ratio is better, since it indicates the business has less money tied up in fixed assets for each dollar of sales revenue.
+Generally, higher is better, since it indicates the business has less money tied up in fixed assets for each dollar of sales revenue.

 |Title||Percent of Workforce||Bottom Quartile||Average (Median) Salary||Upper Quartile|